MicrosoftDocs/visualstudio-docs/docs/data-tools/create-and-configure-tableadapters.md

 ---
-title: Create and configure TableAdapters in .NET Framework applications
+title: Configure new TableAdapters in .NET Framework apps
 description: Create and configure a ADO.NET TableAdapter in .NET Framework applications with Visual Studio and enable communication between your app and a database. ms.date: 09/01/2017 ms.topic: how-to